MJMortensonWarwick/AI-DL/README.md

 # AI-DL
-Notebooks for the Artificial Intelligence &amp; Deep Learning Module
+Notebooks for the Artificial Intelligence &amp; Deep Learning module